-- Grid-interactive feature set enables time management and prioritization of energy sources and power conversion to support advanced modes of operation such as load shifting, self consumption and peak load shaving. - Dual AC input connections with 60 A automatic transfer switch integrates both utility grid and generator. - Auxiliary port assist with relay switching of external devices such as battery room fans, diversion loads and generators, and acts as a driver for the BCS2200. - · Configurable battery parameters for customized battery charging.
+- Grid-interactive feature set enables time management and prioritization of energy sources and power conversion to support advanced modes of operation such as self consumption and peak load shaving. - Dual AC input connections with 60 A automatic transfer switch integrates both utility grid and generator. - Auxiliary port assist with relay switching of external devices such as battery room fans, diversion loads and generators. - Configurable battery parameters for customized battery charging.